 4. Emotional stability:

 Golfers are generally very stable and cope with frustration.
-It is often difficult to tell whether they are in a good or bad mood.
+It is often difficult to tell whether they are in a good or bad mood, they’re better able to balance their mental health.
 You may not adopt this trait immediately, when you are getting started in golf, but with time you begin to manifest it.

 When golfers experience emotions, they use mental techniques to always keep calm.
 Another character that is notable among golfers is patience.